bihealth/sodar-server/docs_manual/source/api_examples_r.rst

     # UUID for a category in which you have at least contributor access
     category_uuid <- '22222222-2222-2222-2222-222222222222'

 Then, we set up the headers for the requests.
-We will need different headers depending on the API endpoint we are calling.
-Actually, the "Accept" header is not strictly required, but it is recommended to ensure you are calling the correct version of the API.
-We are using the `add_headers` function from the `httr` package to create the headers.
+Providing accept headers is not explicitly required, but strongly recommended.
+Including the accept header helps ensure you are calling a version of the API which is compatible with your requests and returns expected results.

 .. code-block:: r